prisma-collective/docs/content/events/index.md

 * Misuses the software, breaches these terms, or fails to maintain security controls;
 * Attempts to deploy or modify the software outside authorized channels; or
-* Ceases participation in the CATS Program.
+* Ceases participation in the associated event.

 Upon termination, Licensee must cease all use of the software and delete all copies.